 - 1. Will be asked to comply by a staff member - 2.
-If the student continues to refuse, support staff will be called to remove the student to a safe location and a family member will be called to pick them up. - 3.
-A virtual meeting will be scheduled for the following in person school day with the student, guardian and building administrator.
-If the student agrees that he/she can follow the safety procedures they will be allowed to return to school. - 4.
-If the student cannot agree to follow the procedures or if there is a second offense, the student will be placed into a 100% remote learning environment for the remainder of the quarter. - 5.
-At the end of the quarter the student will have a return meeting. - 6.
-If there is a third offense, the student will be placed back into a remote learning environment until the end of the year.
-If the threat of Covid-19 has passed prior to the end of the year and safety protocols are no longer needed, a re-entry meeting will be scheduled for that student.
+If the student continues to refuse, support staff will be called to remove the student to a safe location and a family member will be notified. - 3.
+A meeting will be scheduled for the following school day with the student, guardian and building administrator.
+If the student agrees that he/she can follow the safety procedures they will be allowed to return to school.

+- 4. If the student cannot agree to follow the procedures or if there are repeated offense, the behavior will be conisdered a level 3 and the school will follow the code of conduct for this level of behavior. - 5.
+A meeting will be scheduled for the following school day with the student, guardian, and building administrator.
+If the student agrees that he/she can follow the safety procedures they will be allowed to return to school.